dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Started with the heatmap visualization.
 Haven't made any progress yet.
 Hoping to complete it by tomoroow.

 **Thoughts**: If I could finish all these D3 challenges within next week then I would be really happy.

+### Day 72: Mar-15-18 Thursday
+**Today's Progress**: Tried to recreate some single div objects I saw yesterday.. but it ended in vain.

+**Thoughts**: I wanted to do it without looking at the original code but it has been very diffiult so far.